PandTomB/uae4arm/README.md

-History of development of uae4arm for Pandora.
+﻿Read changelog.txt for the history of development of UAE4ARM for Pandora.

 Requirements:
  - guichan 0.8.1
+ - libpng16
+ - libSDL 1.2
+ - libSDL_image
+ - libSDL_ttf
+ - libmpeg2
+ - libmpg123
+ - libxml2
+ - libFLAC

 Credits
  - Toni Wilen (WinUAE)
  - Chui (first version of uae4all)